Twelve30/R-scripts-for-graphs/README.md

 # R-scripts-for-graphs
-Some simple R scripts made for generating graphs
+A collection of simple scripts that I used to generate graphs using ggplot2 in R

+Scripts for barplots and scatterplots only